Law School Admission Test

-The test had existed in some form since 1948, when it was created to give law schools a standardized way to assess applicants in addition to their GPA.
+The test has existed in some form since 1948, when it was created to give law schools a standardized way to assess applicants in addition to their GPA.
 The current form of the exam has been used since 1991.
-The exam has five total sections that include three scored multiple choice sections, an unscored experimental section, and an unscored writing section.
-Raw scores are converted to a scaled score with a high of 180, a low of 120, and a median score around 150.
-When an applicant applies to a law school all scores from the past five years are reported and either the highest score or an average of the scores is used.
+The exam has four total sections that include three scored multiple choice sections, an unscored experimental section, and an unscored writing section.
+Raw scores on the exam are transformed into scaled scores, ranging from a high of 180 to a low of 120, with a median score typically around 150.
+Law school applicants are required to report all scores from the past five years, though schools generally consider the highest score in their admissions decisions.

 Before July 2019, the test was administered by paper-and-pencil.
-After switching formats in 2019, the test is now administered electronically using a tablet.
+In 2019, the test was exclusively administered electronically using a tablet.
+In 2020, due to the COVID-19 pandemic, the test was administered using the test-taker's personal computer.
+Beginning in 2023, candidates have had the option to take a digital version either at an approved testing center or on their computer at home.

 Function

 The purpose of the LSAT is to aid in predicting student success in law school.
 Researchers Balin, Fine, and Guinier performed research on the LSAT's ability to predict law school grades at the University of Pennsylvania.
 They found that the LSAT could explain about 14% of the variance in first year grades and about 15% of the variance in second year grades.